I Go to Sleep

 "I Go to Sleep" is a song written by Ray Davies which has been covered by numerous artists.
-Peggy Lee, Cher and the Applejacks recorded covers in 1965 without chart success.
+Peggy Lee, the Applejacks and Cher recorded covers in 1965 without chart success.
 The Pretenders released a cover in 1981 which reached number seven on the UK Singles Chart.
+Peggy Lee's cover was used in the title sequence of the 2024 Amazon Prime Video series The Edge of Sleep.

-Background and Ray Davies's demo
+Ray Davies's demo

 Ray Davies composed "I Go to Sleep" on 23 May 1965.
 Working on the piano at his parents' home in Fortis Green, north London, he wrote the song while awaiting news about the birth of his and his wife's first child.
 The following day, the song was one of seven for which he recorded demos at Regent Sound Studios in central London.
 The recording features a solo vocal from Davies while he plays piano.

 The Kinks never formally recorded the song.
 Band biographer Johnny Rogan considers the lack of a Kinks recording strange, since the material they recorded around the same time was "obviously inferior".
 Davies's demo remained unreleased until April 1998, when it appeared as a bonus track on the CD remaster of Kinda Kinks.
 Sanctuary Records later included it on the 2014 box set The Kinks Anthology 1964–1971.

 Cover versions

 Early covers

-In June 1965, during the Kinks' first US tour, publisher Edward Kassner shopped Davies's song catalogue to various artists.
-He succeeded in convincing American jazz singer Peggy Lee to cover "I Go to Sleep", which she recorded backed by a studio orchestra conducted by Sid Feller.
-Capitol Records included the song on Lee's 1965 album Then Was Then – Now Is Now!, and the label also released it as a single, though it failed to chart.
+In June 1965, during the Kinks' first US tour, Davies's song publisher Edward Kassner shopped his song catalogue to various artists.
+Kassner succeeded in convincing the American jazz singer Peggy Lee to cover "I Go to Sleep", which she recorded backed by a studio orchestra conducted by Sid Feller.
+Capitol Records included the song on Lee's 1965 album Then Was Then – Now Is Now!, and the label also released it as a single, but it failed to chart.